Non-reversible stationary states for majority voter and Ising dynamics on trees: Introduction

 \subsection{Further questions}

-Our results raise several rather intriguing questions.
-One concerns the basin of attraction of the non-reversible stationary measures $\mu$: which initial distributions evolve asymptotically into $\mu$ and which evolve into the usual reversible equilibria?
+Our results raise several rather intriguing questions regarding the Ising model.
+One concerns the basin of attraction of the non-reversible stationary measures: which initial distributions evolve asymptotically into non-reversible stationary measures, and which evolve into reversible Gibbs measures?
 Another question is to ask whether the stochastic Ising model on the regular infinite $d$-ary tree with constant couplings and large enough $\beta$, or the majority voter model on the \emph{undirected} regular $d$-ary tree (say with $d$ odd, to avoid ties), admit non-reversible stationary states.